-We introduce a novel type of human input to learn calibrated features: \textit{contextual feature queries} -- paired comparison queries that explicitly target how context affects feature saliency.
-A contextual feature query presents a user with two robot states, and asks them to select the context in which the robot better respects a particular feature.
-In Fig.~\ref{fig:conceptual}, for the ``laptop distance'' feature, the user selects the first state with the empty coffee mug over the second state where the full coffee mug is dangerously close to the laptop.
-For the ``stove distance'' feature, the user labels the states equivalent since in one state the cup is empty and the laptop safe regardless of the robot’s position, and in the other state the cup contains liquid but is held far from the laptop.
-By focusing human feedback on these contextual relationships, we learn how different contexts reshape task features, enabling efficient adaptation to new tasks with minimal supervision.
+We introduce a novel type of human input for learning calibrated features, \textit{contextual feature queries}.
+These paired comparison queries target how context affects feature saliency.
+Each query presents a user with two robot states, and asks them to select the context in which the robot better respects a particular feature.
+In Fig.~\ref{fig:conceptual}, for the ``stove distance'' feature, the user selects the second state with the stove off over the first state where the robot is dangerously close to the hot stove.
+For the ``laptop distance'' feature, the user labels the states equivalent since in one state the cup is empty and the laptop safe regardless of the robot’s position, and in the other state the cup contains liquid but is held far from the laptop.
+By focusing human feedback directly on these contextual relationships, we can efficiently learn how context reshapes task features.

 In summary, our contributions are three-fold.
-First, we introduce a formal framework for reward learning that explicitly models contextual effects through \textit{calibrated features}, which can be reused in other tasks, enabling robots to efficiently adapt to new preferences.
-Second, we propose a method for learning context-calibrated features using targeted \textit{contextual feature queries}.
-Finally, we empirically demonstrate that our approach improves sample efficiency and transferability across three complex reward learning tasks in robotic manipulation, outperforming multi-task baselines.
-A user study validates the ability of real people to respond to contextual feature queries, and uncovers the existence of diversity of contextual preferences, further emphasizing the importance of sample efficiency for learning from individual input.
+First, we introduce a framework for learning representations that explicitly model contextual effects through \textit{calibrated features}.
+Second, we propose a method for learning calibrated features using targeted \textit{contextual feature queries}.
+Finally, we empirically show our approach improves sample efficiency in three complex reward learning tasks in robotic manipulation, outperforming multi-task baselines.
+A user study validates that real people can respond to contextual feature queries, and reveals diverse user contextual preferences, emphasizing the importance of sample efficiency for learning from individual input.